- Home

 Fostering (foster care) means taking responsibility for a child without becoming the legal parent.
 Types of foster care include emergency, respite, short-term and long-term care.
 In Australia, there are more opportunities to foster than to adopt.

-Most adoption and fostering agencies say they do not rule out adoption or fostering for cancer survivors on the basis of their medical history.
+Most adoption and fostering agencies say they do not rule out adoption or fostering for cancer survivors based on their medical history.
 However, all applicants must declare their health status.
 The agency may also speak directly with your doctor and require you to have a medical examination.
 The intention is to determine the risk of the cancer returning and your capacity to raise a child.

 Applicants for adoption and fostering must also be willing to meet other criteria.
 The agency from your state or territory may send a representative to assess your home, and you will have a criminal record (background) check.
 The process depends on where you live and if the child is from Australia or overseas.

 For more information about adoption and foster care, visit the family and community service government website in your state or territory.
-For a guide to overseas adoption, visit the Australian Government’s website at intercountryadoption.gov.au.
+Intercountry Adoption Australia is an information and referral service to help guide people through the overseas adoption process.
+For details, visit Intercounty Adoption Australia.

 I was treated for cancer about 50 years ago when I was a toddler and the radiation therapy damaged my ovaries.
 After I married, I tried fertility drugs but didn’t have a viable pregnancy.
 We then applied for adoption.
-After a five-year wait, we received my daughter at seven weeks old.
+After a 5-year wait, we received my daughter at 7 weeks old.
 She was my baby from the minute I laid eyes on her.

 Sylvia